 |What is it?||Statement||Account|

-|Represents||Financial position of the business on a particular date.||Profit earned or loss suffered by business for the accounting period|
+|Represents||The financial position of the business on a particular date.||Profit earned or loss suffered by the business for the accounting period.|

-|Preparation||Prepared on the last day of financial year.||Prepared for the financial year.|
+|Preparation||Prepared at the end of the financial year.||Prepared for the financial year.|

 |Information Disclosed||Assets, liabilities, and capital of shareholders.||Income, expenses, gains and losses.|